 In spite of its humble beginnings the school has grown to cater for around 400 local children who come from up to 5km away to receive lessons in all of the standard school subjects.
 The school offers a very high standard of education with almost all students passing their exams to go on to secondary school.
 Literacy Box Trustees Ian Parker and Geoff Lucock visited Manaca School last year.
 Ian's wife Andrea gave some of the pupils an impromptu Maths lesson!

 The Trust has sent a few Literacy Boxes to Manaca School in the past but it has been unable to do more because of a lack of secure storage at the School.
-Fortunately this problem has now been solved - you can read all about it in the Literacy in a Box June Newsletter (pdf format) - and the Trust is looking to send 16 Literacy Boxes (cost £4,720) later this year and, if possible, provide the children with local curriculum text books (cost up to £4,000).
+Fortunately this problem has now been solved and thanks to the generosity of our donors have been able to send 16 Literacy Boxes (cost £4,720) on the December Operation Sunshine container and also provide the children with local curriculum text books to the value of approximately £3,000.

 Health, Hunger and Humanity issues engage many governmental minds around the world, but more recently another topic is becoming as important - LITERACY.
 Put simply, if you can't read or write, it is virtually impossible to acquire the skills to overcome poverty and support your family, let alone progress in modern society.
 Thus, improving levels of literacy has now become a key policy with Rotary and governments on a global basis, as it is seen as key to the development of their respective nations.